Youghiogheny, Maryland, US

 After a couple of flatspinning holes, followed by a small pool, comes, for propriety's sake, "Lost and Found."
 Most boaters call it by a name that is most politely referred to as "F-Up Falls."
 This rapid includes the notorious Tombstone Rock, an extremely undercut slab.
 Fortunately, the line to avoid this death trap is pretty easy: go between the rocks, and make sure you finish right of the big center rock.
 After that, F-Up Hole looms in the middle of the river.
 It's as trashy as its name implies, perhaps especially so at higher levels like 2.2' or better.
 Avoid it to the left or right.

-A small (10-foot) waterfall.
-Safest is probably to go a couple of boat lengths away from river right.
+A small (5-foot) drop.
+Safest is probably to go a couple of boat widths away from river right.
 More fun is to come in close to the right bank, have a boofing angle (to avoid a rock at the bottom--this one can vertically pin an unsuspecting boater, so watch out), and grin like a demon for the photographer.

 Backender begins with a cartwheeling hole on river left.
 If the water's above 2.1', or if your boat's below 9.0', this one is worth waiting in line for.
 Local experts like Jess Whittemore, in long, light glass boats, wow the crowd by attaining this puppy, doubtless an impossible feat in any plastic boat.
 Just after the hole is the heart of the rapid: a fun little Class III, S-curving rapid with alternating ledge holes into the bottom hole.

 CAUTION: There is a sieve in the middle boulder pile about 30 yards below the backender hole at the top of the rapid that has sucked in a few kayaks.
 Be aware of it.

 (Named for Jackson Wright, reputedly the first one to swim out of this hole without getting hurt.)